melbournebioinformatics/MelBioInf_docs/docs/tutorials/galaxy_101/galaxy_101.md

 The purpose of this section is to get you to log in to the server..

-1. Go to the ip address of your GVL Galaxy server (or if you don’t have one, open [Galaxy-Tut](http://galaxy-tut.genome.edu.au) server) in Firefox or Chrome (your choice) - Please don’t use Internet Explorer or Safari.
+1. Open your browser.
+We recommend Firefox or Chrome (please don't use Internet Explorer or Safari).

+    * Go to the [Galaxy-Mel](https://galaxy-mel.genome.edu.au/galaxy/) server.
+    * Alternatively, you can use a different Galaxy server - a list of available servers is [here](https://galaxyproject.org/galaxy-services/).

 2. If you have previously registered on this server just log in: